vicksam/bike-rentals/README.md

 #### Size

-There are 731 records (each one for each day) and 16 features.
+There are 17379 records (hour by hour) and 16 features.